 - Reduced motor skill abilities

-While a urine and even blood test provide information about the current or past presence of marijuana in the body, the research behind calculating an exact concentration of THC presence in the body has not been concise.
+While a urine or blood test provides information about the current or past presence of marijuana in the body, the research behind calculating an exact concentration of THC presence in the body has not been concise.
 Possession of marijuana may be deemed a criminal offense, however, actual intoxication by definition can be largely debated.
 The presence of other drugs and alcohol in the body may also get overlooked by a desire to spotlight the presence of an illegal drug such as marijuana just to make a point.
 In this case, finding out which drug actually had a harsher effect on the behavior of the driver when facing a DWI charge can be difficult.